apache/beam/website/www/site/content/en/documentation/sdks/typescript.md

 ## Supported Features

-The Typescript SDK is still under development but already supports many, but not all, features currently supported by the Beam model, including those required by streaming.
+The Typescript SDK is still under development but already supports many, but not all, features currently supported by the Beam model, both batch and streaming.
 It also has extensive support for
 [cross-language transforms](/documentation/programming-guide/#1324-using-cross-language-transforms-in-a-typescript-pipeline)
 which can be leveraged to use more advanced features from Typescript pipelines.